UnicornRanch/unicornranch/content/VMware on AWS /_index.md

 <div style="text-align: center"><h2>VMware Cloud on AWS</h2></div>

-This is a simple guide to explain and deploy VMware on AWS.
+- This site is a repository of tutorials to use VMWare products over AWS.